DandanGuo1993/reweight-imbalance-classification-with-OT/README.md

 Stage1:

 Pretrain the backbone with the imbalanced training set.
-See submitted version for more detailes.
+See paper for more detailes.

 Adjust your file path according to the code.